pachadotdev/capybara/README.md

 ## Design choices

 Capybara uses C++ to address some bottlenecks.
-It also uses dplyr because it allows me to use an expressive syntax.
+It also uses data.table because it allows me to use hash tables.

-For v0.1, the benchmark showed that Capybara was much faster, but then I realized it provided correct estimates for 2 fixed effects.
-Since v0.2, the memory footprint is bigger, but at the same time I made the code more explicit and comments, such that it should be much easier to address issues.

 I tried to implement an important lesson between v0.1 and v0.2: “He who gives up \[code\] safety for \[code\] speed deserves neither.”
 (Wickham,